Debbie Isitt: Career

-In 2017, Isitt wrote, directed, and composed the music for a stage musical based on the first film in the Nativity! with her partner Nicky Ager.
+In 2017, Isitt wrote, directed and composed the music for a stage musical based on the first film in the Nativity! with her partner Nicky Ager.
 Nativity!
-The Musical ran from 20th October until 6th January and starred Daniel Boys, Simon Lipkin and Sarah Earnshaw.
+The Musical ran from 20 October until 6 January and starred Daniel Boys, Simon Lipkin and Sarah Earnshaw.
 The show returned for a second tour in 2018.
 Simon Lipkin returned in the lead role as Mr. Poppy, joined by Scott Garnham and Ashleigh Gray.
 Garnham and Gray for a third tour in 2019, with Scott Paige playing the show's comic lead.
 However, Lipkin returned to reprise his role for the Hammersmith Apollo run of the show.
-The musical was ran at the Birmingham Rep for the 2022 Christmas season, after initially being postponed from 2020 and 2021 due to the COVID-19 pandemic.
+The musical ran at the Birmingham Rep for the 2022 Christmas season, after initially being postponed from 2020 and 2021 due to the COVID-19 pandemic.

-Isitt also directed the ITV series Love and Marriage, and most recently wrote and directed the family comedy Christmas On Mistletoe Farm for Netflix.
+Isitt also directed the ITV series Love and Marriage, and more recently wrote and directed the family comedy Christmas On Mistletoe Farm for Netflix.
 The film stars Scott Garnham, Scott Paige and Kathryn Drysdale.

+On 21 March 2023, it was announced that I Should Be So Lucky, a jukebox musical making use of the songs by Stock Aitken Waterman, was due to open later in the year at the Manchester Opera House and then proceed on a UK tour.
+The original story and script was written by Isitt and she was announced as its director.

+In February 2025, Debbie was announced as director of the new musical, Military Wives, based on the 2019 film of the same name.
+Isitt also penned the script for the show which was announced with a limited season at The York Theatre Royal with previews beginning 10 September 2025 before an official opening on the 16 of the same month followed by closure on 27 September.
+The show is being produced by York Theatre Royal in association with The Everyman Theatre, Cheltenham and The Buxton Opera House.
+A jukebox musical, the show will feature arrangements and orchestrations by Debbie's previous collaborator George Dyer.

+Personal life

+Isitt has a long-term partner, Nicky Ager, who works as the editor for her films as well as composing the music and writing the songs alongside Isitt.
+Together, they have a daughter, Sydney Isitt-Ager, who appeared in the first three Nativity films.

+Isitt was pregnant during filming for her first feature film - Nasty Neighbours - but she still completed the film, and took her then-two-month old to the Cannes Film Festival for the film's screening.

+Isitt is a cousin of the footballer Darren Wassall.